EquiBind: Geometric Deep Learning for Drug Binding Structure Prediction: Experiments

 \textbf{Blind self-docking.} This set of experiments reflects the performance that can be expected in the most typical applications where the true ligand bond angles and distances (which are used in re-docking) are unknown.
 An initial approximate conformer has to be obtained from a 2D molecular graph for which we use a random RDKit conformer.

 The results in Table \ref{tab:self-docking} show that vanilla \textsc{EquiBind} performs well at identifying the approximate binding location and outperforms the baselines in metrics other than the 25th RMSD percentile and the fraction of predictions with and RMSD better than 2 \AA{}.
-The fine-tuning extensions of \textsc{EquiBind} such as \textsc{EquiBindQ} outperform or match the baselines in all metrics, while \textsc{EquiBindQ} and \textsc{EquiBindQ+} also retain significant inference speed-ups, making our method \textit{suitable for extremely high-throughput applications such as virtual screening over databases of hundred million molecules, e.g., ZINC}.
+The fine-tuning extensions of \textsc{EquiBind} such as \textsc{EquiBind + Q} outperform or match the baselines in all metrics, while \textsc{EquiBind + Q} and \textsc{EquiBind + Q2} also retain significant inference speed-ups, making our method \textit{suitable for extremely high-throughput applications such as virtual screening over databases of hundred million molecules, e.g., ZINC}.
 Thus, practitioners can combine our method with previous fine-tuning baselines and trade quality over runtime depending on the downstream task of interest.

-Figure \ref{fig:histograms} shows the same trend for the \textbf{RMSD}.
-The standard \textsc{EquiBind}, which is two orders of magnitude faster than the fastest baseline, improves over the baselines for the predictions in the $>4$ \AA{} regime. \textsc{EquiBind} does better for complexes that are hard to predict (e.g., due to ligand size) and also outperforms the baselines in the low RMSD regime when using fine-tuning (\textsc{EquiBindS}).
+Figure \ref{fig:histograms} shows the same trend for the \textbf{RMSD}. \textsc{EquiBind}, which is three orders of magnitude faster than the fastest baseline, improves over the baselines for the predictions in the $>4$ \AA{} regime. \textsc{EquiBind} does better for complexes that are hard to predict (e.g., due to ligand size) and also outperforms the baselines in the low RMSD regime when using fine-tuning (\textsc{EquiBind+S}).
 For the \textbf{centroid distances}, the exact conformer is less crucial, and the methods mainly have to find the correct binding pocket location.
 Here, \textsc{EquiBind} is already able to match the baselines in the low error regime without fine-tuning.
-Histograms for \textsc{EquiBindQ} and \textsc{EquiBindQ+} are in Appendix Figure \ref{fig:additional-histogram}.
+Histograms for \textsc{EquiBind + Q} and \textsc{EquiBind + Q2} are in Appendix Figure \ref{fig:additional-histogram}.

 The \textbf{main observations} are that \textsc{EquiBind} is much faster than the baselines, has fewer predictions that are far off from the true conformer, and can use fast fine-tuning for very low-RMSD final predictions.
 The benefits through fine-tuning can be expected considering the difficulty of predicting the correct torsions jointly with the binding location and orientation in a single forward pass.